 The Bazar is demolished in 1951, only the façade remains.
 Behind the façade, a new museum complex will arise in which buildings on Bazarstraat 1a, 9 and 11 are also involved.
 This building was demolished in 1979 to make way for a new contemporary museum building with an underground depot.

 In 1991, the Royal PTT buys the adjacent Theosophy Temple (built in 1916 by K.P.C. de Bazel) for the Museum for Communication.
 The temple building is being converted into a museum building and many exhibitions can be seen.

-In this beautiful, monumental part of COMM, you will find the large event hall, a number of smaller meeting rooms and boardrooms.
+In this beautiful, monumental part, you will find the large event hall, a number of smaller meeting rooms and boardrooms.